 At All Saints we consider it a privilege to worship and minister in the great city of Austin, TX, a place filled with people we dearly love.
-We'd be honored to have you join us on Sundays for worship or at any of our other ministries during the week.
-If you have any questions that aren’t answered here please contact the church office or any of our staff.
+We would be honored to have you join us on Sundays for worship or at any of our other ministries during the week.
+If you have any questions that are not answered here, please contact the church office or any of our staff.

 All Saints Presbyterian Church

 The entrance to our parking lot is located off Rialto Blvd.
 You may also park in the circle drive off Rialto or along Terravista Blvd next to the side of the building.
 If you park on Terravista, you may enter through the side door located on the east side of the building.
 When you enter through this door, the sanctuary is to your right.

 Facing our campus from the parking lot, the entrance to the Interim Sanctuary is the set of double-doors to your right.
 There is a Welcome Table in the Gallery where you can find information about what is currently happening at All Saints.
 If you arrive early, help yourself to some coffee, or enjoy a donut or bagel between services in the Hospitality Room.
 Worship begins at 9:15 & 11:00 in the Interim Sanctuary.

 You will find a wide variety of dress on Sunday mornings at All Saints – from jeans and t-shirts to suits and dresses.

 Nursery for children ages birth – 3 years old is available during both the 9:15 and 11:00 worship services.
 Find out more about Sundays in the children's ministry here.
 PreK-3rd Graders are welcome to attend our “Small Saints” class while parents are in worship.
 Children in Small Saints participate in the first part of worship, are dismissed during the sermon, and return before the Eucharist.